sapel/LESS-Mixin-for-CSS-arrows/README.md

-LESS-Mixin-for-CSS-arrows
+Sass-Mixin-for-CSS-arrows
 =========================

-A customizable LESS mixin to handle CSS arrows.
+A customizable Sass mixin to handle CSS arrows.

 Usage
 -----